clicktechnology/codeshop/terraform/state/README.md

-# AWS Coding Exercise
+# AWS Coding Exercise - Backend setup

-Welcome to the documentation for the coding exercise for Enivata.
-The aim is of this documentation is to be as accurate, brief and usable as possible.
-Setups are considered for Linux terminal only.

 This part of the repo is not required by the excercise but allows the user to create the backend per specification and ensures solution completeness.